Skip to main content

 A side panel will open to the right where you can add each subtask and even add notes to each one.
 This is helpful if you need to leave instructions on how to complete the subtask.

-At the top of the side panel, you have the option to check a box that will make it so you have to complete all of the subtasks before you can complete the main task.
+At the top of the side panel, you can check a box to make it so the subtask(s) must be completed before you can complete the main task.

 If you have any questions regarding subtasks, please reach out to us through chat or by emailing us at help@opentoclose.com.